-The Residence Life Handbook provides guidelines and expectations for residential students in tandem with the Residence Life Room and Board Contract.
+The Residence Life Handbook\provides guidelines and expectations for residential students in tandem with the Residence Life Room and Board Contract.
 Students living in the residential facilities are expected to be familiar with all policies and procedures in the Handbook.
-The Handbook is available on the Residence Life website.
+The Residence Life Handbook can be found on The Office of Residence Life website.